srivera1/ldd3_training/FPGA/README.md

-  + IV) Copy a operative system to a SD, insert the card to the FPGA board, power on it.
+  + IV) Copy an operative system to an SD, insert the card to the FPGA board, power on it.

   + V) Send the bitstream to the FPGA.
 In my usual configuration, at localhost I like to do,
 ```console